Jorge-GitHub/Roy/README.md

 ---
 ### Features

-- Logging into local files (append or create a new one)
+- Logging into local files (append or create a new file)
-- Logging into event system (Windows/Linux)
+- Logging into the event system (Windows/Linux)
 - Submit logs to APIs
-- Email logs to multiple accounts
+- E-mail logs to multiple accounts
 - Easy to customize

-Roy by default will save the exceptions and logs on the “exceptions” and "logs" folders.
+By default, Roy will save the exceptions and logs in the “exceptions” and "logs" folders.
 These folders will be created inside the bin folder.
 This behavior can be changed by using the LogExtension.Settings object.

-In addition, Roy can save the errors and logs on the computer event system (Windows/Linux), send the errors and logs by email, or call an API.
+Roy can also save the errors and logs on the computer event system (Windows/Linux), send the errors and logs by E-mail, or call an API.
 These behaviors can be set by using the LogExtension.Settings object.
-Check the [settings wiki](https://github.com/Jorge-GitHub/Roy/wiki/Roy-%7C-Settings) for more information.
+Check the Settings Wiki for more information.

 ---
-### Default Exception Logging.
+### Default Exception Logging

-The following code demonstrates basic usage of Roy exception logging.
+The following code demonstrates the basic usage of Roy exception logging.
 Just add Roy.Logging to your using statements.
-Now you can run "SaveAsync" method to save the exception.
-No need for more configuration or object injection.
+You can now run the "SaveAsync" method to save the exception.
+There is no need for any further configuration or object injection.

 ```cs
 using Roy.Logging;